philip928lin/PyCHAMP/docs/source/example_SD6.rst

 	    shared_config=shared_config
 	    )

-13. Initiate the simulation, iterating through the SD-6Model class's step method for the desired number of iterations.
+13. Initiate the simulation, iterating through the SD-6 Model class's step method for the desired number of iterations.

 .. code-block:: python